 - Have a cumulative 2.0 GPA on a 4.0 scale.
-Students who fall below the 2.0 requirement will remain ineligible for the next entire semester; - The student must be in good standing with the school based on school and District policies. - The student's eligibility is also contingent upon meeting the policies established in the district's Code of Student Conduct. - See School Board Policy 4.43 for complete eligibility information
+Students who fall below the 2.0 requirement will remain ineligible for the next entire semester; - The student must be in good standing with the school based on school and District policies. - The student's eligibility is also contingent upon meeting the policies established in the district's Code of Student Conduct. - See School Board Policy for complete eligibility information

 Summer school subjects will be included in the calculation of the student's GPA of the previous semester for participation in extracurricular activities during the first semester of each school year.
-Seventh (7th) grade students will be eligible to participate during the first semester provided they were regularly promoted from the sixth (6th) grade.
+Students in grade 7 will be eligible to participate during the first semester provided they were regularly promoted from grade 6.